cameronball/kiwe/readme.md

 - Following and followers
 - Home page showcasing followers
 - Deleting posts
-- Database access for user verification, brand and government verification, and moderator assignment
 - Moderators can delete posts
 - Messaging with typing indicators
 - Real-time message sending and receiving